Lutz Brusch Group

 Methodological and Technical Expertise

-- Mathematical modelling of processes in cells and tissues using Morpheus
+- Mathematical modeling of processes in cells and tissues using Morpheus

 - Model analysis using dynamical systems theory, especially bifurcation analysis